tuhaocfs/CMPE-133/README.md

  - Java : An interpreted, high-level, general-purpose programming language.
  - JQuery - A fast, small, and feature-rich JavaScript library.
  - Bootstrap - Responsive, mobile-first projects on the web with the world's most popular front-end component library
+ - PHP: A general-purpose scripting language that is especially suited to web development.

 ## License